CUH Logo

 Many congratulations on your pregnancy!

-Now that you are pregnant you will probably have a lot of questions about how to keep yourself as healthy as possible, for yourself and your baby.
+Now that you are pregnant you will probably have a lot of questions about how to keep yourself as healthy as possible.
 Once you are in touch with your local Community Midwife they will be able to give you some advice about this.
-The other place you can find reliable and current information is the NHS website (opens in a new tab).
+The other place you can find reliable and current information is the Keeping well in pregnancy - NHS (opens in a new tab) website.

 We have provided a summary of the information on that site below, but we would recommend accessing the site for more information.